spdes/gp/scripts/README.md

 1. `./bw_kkt_expansion.py`: Kosambi--Karhunen--Loève expansion of Brownian motion.
 Related to Section 3.5.
 2. `./circulant_embedding.py`: Sampling from stationary GP using circulant embedding.
 Related to Section 3.6.
 3. `./affine-gp.py`: Generate samples from an affine GP from definition.
 Related to Figure 1 and Equation 1.
 4. `./gp_examples.py`: A gallery of a bunch of example GPs.
-Related to Section 2.1.
+This shows how to draw GP samples and is Related to Section 2.1.
 5. `./gp_poisson_regression_laplace.py`: Laplace approximation to a GP regression model with Poisson likelihood.
    Related to Example 24.
 6. `./lanczos_gp.py`: Approximate GP sampling by Lánczos iteration.
 Related to Section 3.4.